-The Oligo Docker image installed here is using the small free database SQLite, that is fine for teaching in-class, but for international school projects with more than 25 concurrent students, used need to install a version of OpenSimulator with better performance.
+The Oligo Docker image installed here is using the small free database SQLite, that is fine for teaching in-class, but for international school projects with more than 25 concurrent students, you need to install OpenSimulator in Grid mode for better performance.

 The self study videos for teaching basic 3D design in the FireStorm viewer and LSL script programming is intended for young people from the age of 13.
 The OligoABC learning materials make it possible for students to make a project of their own with 3D designs and scripted actions.
 This is a fun way to learn some general skills in programming, design and problem analysis.

 Teachers and students can install Docker on their Mac or Windows and then install the Oligo Academy tools to host a 3D virtual learning environment.
 Students are only required to install the FireStorm viewer, but installing the Oligo Desktop trayicon makes it easy to connect to the OpenSimulator hosted by the teacher on the local area network.

 The Oligo Desktop trayicon lets you as a teacher safely start and stop the OpenSimulator in a Docker container, without using command line tools.
 The Oligo Desktop trayicon enables you to open the OpenSimulator console, were you can do anything in a command line, but it also gives you a Dashboard user interface, where you as a teacher can login with Master Avatar and password 2222 to create student logins or groups and load or save content using virtual world archive files.

 The teacher can show the Dashboard in a browser on a SmartBoard or using a projector, to allow all students to see the virtual world map and other students questions, that can inspire students to help each other.
 Student to student learning is a key principle for the Oligo Academy tools.

 Getting started video material

 The Oligo Academy videos found on YouTube allows students to learn 3D design in FireStorm at their own pace and without any technical help from the teacher.